mldorr/EHRTeam/README.md

 1. Download or clone the repository
 2. Download mimic_prescriptions (https://drive.google.com/open?id=1jKu6Qdi6weqeUJb6-RcUjY1h_YH3mSe4) and add to Data folder
 3. Create new environment by running `environment.yml`
 4. Navigate to EHRTeam subfolder
+5. Activate the new installed environment
-5. Enter `python main_window.py` in the command line
+6. Enter `python main_window.py` in the command line
-6. Enter patient information
+7. Enter patient information from `EHRTeam/Examples/patients.txt`
-7. Watch the magic happen
+8. Watch the magic happen

 *Created for CSE 583 at the University of Washington*